kedacore/keda-docs/content/docs/2.5/concepts/external-scalers.md

 server.start()
 ```

 {{< /collapsible >}}

 <br />

 #### 4. Implementing `StreamIsActive`

-Unlike `IsActive`, `StreamIsActive` is called once when KEDA reconciles the `ScaledObject`, and expects the external scaler to push `IsActiveResponse` whenever the scaler needs KEDA to activate the deployment.
+Unlike `IsActive`, `StreamIsActive` is called once when KEDA reconciles the `ScaledObject`, and expects the external scaler to maintain a long-lived connection and push `IsActiveResponse` objects whenever the scaler needs KEDA to activate the deployment.

 This implementation creates a timer and queries USGS APIs on that timer, effectively ignoring `pollingInterval` set in the scaledObject.
 Alternatively any other asynchronous event can be used instead of a timer, like an HTTP request, or a network connection.

 {{< collapsible "Golang" >}}

 ```golang
 func (e *ExternalScaler) StreamIsActive(scaledObject *pb.ScaledObjectRef, epsServer pb.ExternalScaler_StreamIsActiveServer) error {
 	longitude := scaledObject.ScalerMetadata["longitude"]